walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 )
 ```

-The evaluator follows signature-linked issuers and fetches applicable HTTP(S)
-distribution points from the checked certificates.
-Authority scope includes the
+Install this evaluator as `ProximityReaderTrustConfiguration.revocationPolicy =
+ProximityReaderRevocationPolicy.Check(applicationRevocationEvaluator)`. `ValidatedPath`
+checks the reader and non-anchor intermediates on the exact validated direct or RICAL
+path, stopping at its selected configured anchor.
+Calling this scope with raw evidence
+alone returns `Indeterminate`.
+The explicit `ReaderCertificateAndIssuingAuthorities`
+policy retains additional status checking through the terminal self-signed authority;
-terminal self-signed Reader CA, which must also advertise a distribution point.
+that authority must advertise an applicable distribution point.
 A current, authenticated complete CRL must cover every checked certificate;
 verified revocation of either the reader or an authority prevents disclosure.
 The issuer list supplies path material and does not add trust anchors.